jstetich/Lake_Water_Quality/Analysis/Secchi_Trend_Analysis.md

 ### Long Term

-We calculate lake by lake linear model slopes and Theil-Sen slopes and P VaLues.
+We calculate lake by lake linear model slopes and Theil-Sen slopes and P Values.
 We could also run these models using the nested data frames approach used for looking at metals in out Toxics data, but this “for loop” approach works (although inefficiently).